AMV contest 2015

 * Your AMV needs to contain animation as its prime ingredient and make sure it actually has audio.

 Note that we will interpret the term 'animation' loosely.
 If you are confident that you can make something awesome with just stills, that's fine by us, but try to make more of it than just a slide show.
-It's OK to use live-action footage as well if you like, but keep in mind it's an animation show in the end, set to music.
+It's OK to use live-action or game footage as well if you like, but keep in mind it's an animation show in the end, set to music.

 * You can put spoilers in your AMV.